 Like at CAHs, the backgrounds of patients seeking treatment at safety-net hospitals often lead to less favorable outcomes than the average patient.
 Because SNH patients are often living below the poverty line, they are at a higher risk of suffering from chronic health problems and untreated medical conditions, as well as a higher mortality rate within 30 days of treatment.
 This leads to complications when safety-net hospitals report quarterly quality metrics to CMS.

-The disproportionate number of high-risk patients skews individual hospital data, often putting safety-net hospitals in the lowest performance percentiles.
-In turn, SNHs are more likely than traditional hospitals to receive quality metrics penalties from CMS, damaging their reputations and eliminating much-needed funds.
+The disproportionate number of high-risk patients skews individual hospital data, often putting safety-net hospitals in the lowest quality performance percentiles.
+In turn, SNHs are more likely than traditional hospitals to receive quality metrics penalties from CMS—damaging their reputations and eliminating much-needed funding.

 For vulnerable populations, especially those in rural areas, it can be immensely difficult to receive the proper preventative, diagnostic, and emergency care.
 Critical-access and safety-net hospitals provide essential healthcare services to those in need, or can stabilize and transfer patients that cannot be treated on-site.
 Because safety-net facilities are much less common in rural communities than in metropolitan areas, the burden primarily falls on critical-access facilities.

-Though critical-access hospitals are necessary in many rural communities, they cannot always provide the same level of care as safety-net hospitals, due to smaller facilities and fewer staff members.
-Though rural health clinics can aid CAHs in patient care, they are only required to offer outpatient and laboratory services, leaving CAHs to care for the majority of inpatient procedures, stabilizations, and transfers.
+Though critical-access hospitals are necessary in many rural communities, they cannot always provide the same level of care as safety-net hospitals, due to smaller facility size and fewer staff members.
+Though rural health clinics can aid CAHs in patient care, they are only required to offer outpatient and laboratory services—leaving CAHs to care for most inpatient procedures, stabilizations, and transfers.

 Additionally, as SNHs treat patients who cannot always pay out-of-pocket expenses, they rely on Medicare as their primary source of funding.
 This is also true for CAHs, due to their reimbursement percentages.
 Now, with the current debates over healthcare legislation and the hold on Medicare expansion, the fate of safety-net and critical-access facilities are even more uncertain.

 There is already a disparity between urban and rural healthcare quality and access.
-It seems as though this trend may keep continuing, especially if more Americans are left without health insurance.
+It seems as though this healthcare crisis may continue, especially if more Americans are left without health insurance.

 Definitive Healthcare has the most up-to-date, comprehensive, and integrated data on hospitals, physicians, and other healthcare providers.
 Our database tracks financial and quality metrics for over 1,300 critical-access hospitals and 4,400 rural health clinics, and regularly integrates CMS report data.